hms-networks/hottest/README.md

 * dut_get SOURCE DEST: Copy files from the device.

-Then there are some standarized power-related functions that may or may not be implemented depending on the setup.
+Then there are some standardized power-related functions that may or may not be implemented depending on the setup.
 Note that a test (Jenkins job) hast to provide all or none of the next power-related functions listed below: